captainrex312/cse15l-lab-reports/LabReport4.md

 ![Image](Login.JPG)

-## Steo 2 : Clone your fork of the repository from your Github account
+## Step 2 : Clone your fork of the repository from your Github account

 ![Image](Fork.JPG)